 - Americus First United Methodist Church, Safe Sanctuaries Committee

 - Americus Literacy Action, Inc., Treasurer and Past-President

 - Georgia Forward’s Young Gamechanger Program

 - Graduate of Americus-Sumter Co.
 Chamber of Commerce’s Leadership Sumter Program

-- Walker P. Johnson Memorial Award, Walter F. Georgia School of Law
+- Walker P. Johnson Memorial Award, William Augustus Bootle Inn of Court

 - Eagle Scout, Boy Scouts of America

 - Georgia Association of Criminal Defense Lawyers